-Priority Mail Express takes 1-2 days.
-The Label printed out and given to you will show a ‘guaranteed’ delivery timescale.
-HOWEVER - You are shipping Live animals and this timescale is NOT applicable to you.
-The guaranteed timescale is to attempt delivery within 3 days.
+Priority Mail Express takes one to two days.
+The label printed out and given to you will show a ‘guaranteed’ delivery timescale; however, you are shipping live animals, and this timescale does not apply to you.
+The guaranteed timeline is to attempt delivery within three days.

 Priority Mail Express is automatically insured for $100.

-Should either of these result in dead chicks - you can make a claim against the insurance with USPS.
-It is OUR experience that USPS will usually only pay out when the package has been delayed or lost.
-They do not usually pay out when chicks die and the package was delivered ‘on time’.
+Should either of these delivery methods result in dead chicks, you can make a claim against the insurance with USPS.
+It has been our experience that USPS will only pay out when the package has been delayed or lost.
+They do not usually pay out when chicks die, and the package was delivered ‘on time.’

 What are the rules / the Law regarding shipping???

-There are a number of Laws that are in place regarding shipping of Poultry.
-The main rule of thumb is that ANY poultry that crosses state lines requires some form of paperwork for it to be ‘legal’.
-Now I am sure you, like us, are fully aware that people ship against various rules, or against the Law.
-Just because they do - doesn’t mean you should.
+There are some laws that are in place regarding shipping of poultry.
+The main rule of thumb is that any poultry that crosses state lines requires some form of paperwork for it to be ‘legal.’
+Now, I am sure you, like us, are fully aware that people ship against various rules or the law.
+Just because they do doesn’t mean you should.

-NPIP - National Poultry Improvement Plan is a program that was put in place nationally to allow traceability should any illness/disease occur.
-It is important to remember that NPIP is not there to tell you the seller is clean from any and all diseases.
-There are many things tat could cause illness in a flock and NPIP only tests for no more than a handful.
-However its a basic program that allows for traceability should a flock be sick - it allows the State/Federal officials to go through all paperwork to be able to trace any and all people that a possibly infected flock has been sold to.
+NPIP—National Poultry Improvement Plan is a program that was put in place to allow national traceability should any illness or disease occur.
+It is important to remember that NPIP does not guarantee the seller is clean from all infections.
+Many diseases could cause illness in a flock, and unfortunately, NPIP only tests for a handful.
+However, it is a basic program that allows for traceability and should a flock be sick, and it will enable the State/Federal officials to go through all paperwork to be able to trace any people to which a possibly infected flock was sold.

-Clemson University has, over the years, put together some really awesome pages and downloads of information.
-A couple of snippets are shown here.
+Over the years, Clemson University has put together some excellent pages and downloads of information.
+Here are a couple of snippets shown here.
 You can download the Federal Intrastate Movement Traceability Rule from the Clemson website.
-Whilst it talks about South Carolina (The university location), the Federal law covers all states.
+Whilst it talks about South Carolina, the university location, the Federal Law covers all states.

-NPIP is a basic program with minimum requirements in all states, and it’s important to know that many states add additional rules to it’s program depending on outside factors, costs involved etc. These can range from additional testing, more stringent rules etc and it’s important to contact your own state office before shipping.
+NPIP is a basic program with minimum requirements in all states, and it’s important to know that many states add additional rules to its program depending on outside factors, costs involved, etc. These can range from further testing, more stringent rules, etc. and it’s important to contact your own state office before shipping.

-Many states now use the online facility Poultry Improvement.
-This site contains a ton of up to date information that relates to each individual state.
-It also allows you to keep up to date with what is happening as well as complete and print your very own VS9-3 NPIP form for shipping.
+Many states now use the online facility, Poultry Improvement.
+This site contains a ton of up-to-date information that relates to each state.
+It also allows you to stay current with any changes as well as complete and print your very own VS9-3 NPIP form for shipping.

 This form allows you to fill in, complete and apply for a VS9-3 form for each shipment.
 From this site you can email the form directly to the recipient.
 As well as this you can print a copy that can, and is required to be, place with the shipment in case of inspection.